 Avertim has a vast experience in the pharmaceutical and especially the vaccines industry.
 Therefore, we are closely watching the development of COVID-19 candidates and working with some of the leading companies to plan activities such as manufacture ramp-ups.
 In this article, find out more about the latest development of the most advanced vaccine projects, often lead by partnerships of leading pharmaceutical development and manufacturing companies.

 The WHO tracks the global research efforts against COVID-19 and continuously reports on their progress.
-As of November 2020, there are more than 200 vaccine candidates against COVID-19 in different stages of pre-clinical and clinical development (see Figure 1 or read our previous article).
-Scientists and companies are currently testing 48 vaccines in clinical trials (Phase I, II and III) and are hoping to develop a safe and effective vaccine by the end of this year to begin next year.
+As of November 2020, there are more than 230 vaccines against COVID-19 in different stages of pre-clinical and clinical development (see Figure 1 or read our previous article).
+Scientists and companies are currently testing 63 vaccines in clinical trials (Phase I, II and III) and altough some vaccines have received emergency use authorization, no vaccine was fully approved yet.

 Figure 1: Number of currently developed vaccines worldwide

 Mid-December, it became apparent that during the cyber-attack on the EMA, COVID-19 vaccine documents from Pfizer and Moderna were breached.
 In the meantime, a new faster spreading coronavirus strain surfaced in the U.K but also in South Africa, a new coronavirus strain has been observed.
 While the U.K. variant will most likely not alter the effectiveness of the current vaccines, there is a chance that the South-African variant will.
 Moreover, the South-African variant appears to evade prior immunity which makes the patients‘ own antibodies but also antibody therapies less effective.